sreejith7676/kernel-GKI/Documentation/filesystems/f2fs.rst

   * chattr +c file
   * chattr +c dir; touch dir/file
   * mount w/ -o compress_extension=ext; touch file.ext
-  * mount w/ -o compress_extension=*; touch any_file

-- At this point, compression feature doesn't expose compressed space to user directly in order to guarantee potential data updates later to the space.
-  Instead, the main goal is to reduce data writes to flash disk as much as possible, resulting in extending disk life time as well as relaxing IO congestion.
-Alternatively, we've added ioctl interface to reclaim compressed space and show it to user after putting the immutable bit.

 Compress metadata layout::